snowkidind/snowpass/README.md

 # TESTING

-This is a summary of the devices the software has been tested on
+This is a summary of the devices the software has been tested on.
+Please make a pull request or send a message if you have a line to add to this table:

 | Device  | Specs  | OS  | Performance  | Notes  |
 |---|---|---|---|---|